Lyons Albert & Cook

 Registration of a trademark

-One of the multi assets of a corporation or business can be the name or logo or both attached to its products or services
+One of the most important assets of a corporation or business can be the name or logo or both attached to its products or services.

-Over a period, significant value can attach to the name of your company, the names of the various products it sells, and any logos related to those products.
+Over time, significant value can attach to the name of your company, the names of the various products it sells, and any logos related to those products.

 Notary public services (by appointment)